-Apple's main iPhone assembler reportedly plans to slash $2.9B from its costs
+Foxconn, Apple's main iPhone supplier, to reportedly slash $2.9B in costs

 •See All

-Discuss: Apple's main iPhone assembler reportedly plans to slash $2.9B from its costs
+Discuss: Foxconn, Apple's main iPhone supplier, to reportedly slash $2.9B in costs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.